Boston to Welcome British Royalty on Wednesday at City Hall Plaza

 Prince William and Princess Catherine are scheduled to arrive in Boston Wednesday, and are set to appear at a welcome event at City Hall Plaza, where Mayor Michelle Wu will meet with the royal couple.

-The royals are in town for the Earthshot Prize Awards, and have a string of appearance scheduled ahead of the star-studded award ceremony on Friday.
+The royals are in town for the Earthshot Prize Awards, and have a string of appearances scheduled ahead of the star-studded award ceremony on Friday.

 Boston Welcomes Royalty